 John Harris joined the Texans’ organization as a Football Analyst in April 2014.
-He’s the radio sideline reporter for all Texans contests on KILT/SportsRadio 610, writes articles for HoustonTexans.com, and contributes to Texans Radio and Texans TV on a regular basis.
+He’s the team’s sideline reporter for all Texans contests on KILT/SportsRadio 610, joining The Voice of the Texans Marc Vandermeer and 1989 Heisman Trophy winner Andre Ware.
+He also writes articles for HoustonTexans.com, and contributes to Texans Radio and Texans TV on a regular basis.

 A football lifer, Harris has spent his time on Earth around the game as a coach's son, player, coach, writer, radio host, television guest and all-around football historian.
 Harris provides a perspective not many can—a thorough understanding of Xs and Os with the ability to communicate that love and understanding to readers and listeners.

-After graduating as valedictorian and three-sport star at Lamar Consolidated HS in Rosenberg, TX, Harris played four years at Brown University, earning the 1993 Eugene C. Swift Award for determination, hard work and courage.
-He earned two varsity letters in his time on the Brown campus, and played on the same defense with Texans head coach Bill O’Brien.
-Harris added a Masters in Accounting from the University of Virginia in 2002.
+After graduating as valedictorian and three-sport star at Lamar Consolidated HS in Rosenberg, TX, Harris played four years at Brown University, earning the 1993 Eugene C. Swift Award for determination, hard work and courage and he earned two varsity letters in his time on the Brown campus.
+Furthermore, Harris added a Masters in Accounting from the University of Virginia in 2002.

 In 1994, Harris started his coaching career at Episcopal High School in Jacksonville, Florida.
 In 1998, at the age of 26, Harris took over as head coach of the school's varsity squad and in three short years, he led them to the FHSAA playoffs for the first time in school history.
 He was voted District 6 Coach of the Year in 2000 after his team finished with the aforementioned playoff berth.